Recession Stocks: What are These and What are Not?

 - Rewarded shareholders by raising dividends for the past ten (10) consecutive years.

-- Dividend yield currently sits healthy at 4%
+- Dividend yield currently sits healthy at 4% – close to the best dividend stocks.

 - Given its recession-proof business model, stable cash flows, and healthy dividend yields, it would be a great buy in an uncertain outlook.